The Best Money Market Accounts for October 2023

 There is often a huge rate difference between traditional, branch-based accounts and online money market accounts.
 Compare rates based on the type of banking you plan to do.

-Note that online money market account rates are generally much higher than traditional money market account rates; so if possible, opt for an online account.
+Note that online money market account rates are generally much higher than traditional ones; if possible, opt for an online account.

 5. Ensure Sufficient Access to Funds